binh234/AI-ML/007_Video2Slide/README.md

 The KNN background estimation approach yields almost three times faster in FPS than its GMG counterpart.
 However, in some video samples, the KNN approach misses out on a few frames.

 The application yields almost perfect results for both lectures having voice-over presentations or facial camera movements.
 However, the only minus point is that the processing speed is not very fast, it will take about 40% of the original video length to complete.
 We can mitigate this by using more computing resources or a deep-learning-based approach with powerful GPU devices.

+For slide videos with full background animation similar to [this video](https://www.youtube.com/watch?v=YxlDoz_P4kc), the algorithm cannot extract the right frames ateaftthe animation ends.
+In that case, using Frame Differencing (`--type Frame_Diff`) will yield better results, but the results are still decent.

 ## References